KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/homework/homework.md

 The `ssh` command stands for **s**ecure **sh**ell and is a network protocol, much like `telnet`.
     {% endhint %}
     {% hint style='tip' %}
 The higher levels of this game can get decently advanced but take it step by step.
-You can follow the walkthrough at [https://www.yalpski.net/bandit-wargame](https://www.yalpski.net/bandit-wargame) for levels 0-17 if you need further help.
-Always seach the internet for anything you don't understand or need further information on!
+You can follow the walk through at [https://www.yalpski.net/bandit-wargame](https://www.yalpski.net/bandit-wargame) for levels 0-17 if you need further help.
+Always search the internet for anything you don't understand or need further information on!
     {% endhint %}

 1. Play a fun game to sharpen your vim skills.
-Visit https://vim-adventures.com/.
+Visit [https://vim-adventures.com/](https://vim-adventures.com/).